henriquebecker91/masters/codes/cpp/README.md

 All .cpp files in the same directory that this README are sample programs.
 Calling the "make" command in this directory will compile them.
 The test_<method>.out binaries will try to execute the <method> over all PYAsUKP bencmark instances (they should be in ../../data/ukp/), the run_<method>.out takes an instance filename as first parameter and execute the <method> over it (other additional parameters will be repassed to the method).

-If you don't have the boost library (http://www.boost.org/) installed:
-  UPDATE NOW WE NEED BOOST ALWAYS, IF YOU DONT WANT YOU CAN COMMENT THE CODE BY HAND
+You need the boost library (http://www.boost.org/) installed to compile run_per.out, run_ukp5.out and test_ukp5.out, or to use ukp5.hpp and periodicity.hpp in your own programs.
+If you can't/"don't want" to use boost you will need adapt ukp5 to not use periodicity.hpp (or adapt periodicity.hpp to not need boost) and then remove the dump utility from ukp5.hpp too.

-If you want to use the the hbm library on your own programs you don't need to pass any extra argument to the linker (this library tries to be header-only), you only need to include the right header.
-The only exception is that you can need to link the boost fileystem library (-lboost_filesystem -lboost_system).
+This library tries to be header-only.
+This means you don't need to compile it and link it against your program, you only need to include the right header to your code and LINK THE BOOST LIBRARY (-lboost_filesystem -lboost_system).
 The code was written in valid C++11.

 ## Namespace and macros